smlindauer/open-model-manager-resources/addons/README.md

 Login to the container instance as the sas user:
 ```
-docker exec -it openmm bash
+docker exec -it openmodelmanager bash
 ```
 Use pip3 to install Python packages, such as:
 ```